DefaultV/ELPi/README.md

 That's it!
 Everything should work now and you should see a webpage when accessing the ip of your Pi on your network.

+---

+<a name="startup"></a>

 ## Startup

 If you want, you can run the application on startup.
-If you are using systemd you can achieve this the following way:
+If you are using systemd (by default on raspberry pi's) you can achieve this the following way:

 `/home/pi/ELPi/elpi.sh`